adap/flower/doc/source/first-time-contributors.rst

     you download code from a remote repository on GitHub, make changes locally and keep track of them using Git and then you upload your new history back to GitHub.

 2. **Forking the Flower repository**
-    A fork is a personnal copy of a GitHub repository.
-To create one for Flower, you must navigate to https://github.com/adap/flower (while connected to your GitHub account) and click the `Fork` button situated on the top right of the page.
+    A fork is a personal copy of a GitHub repository.
+To create one for Flower, you must navigate to https://github.com/adap/flower (while connected to your GitHub account) and click the ``Fork`` button situated on the top right of the page.

     .. image:: _static/fork_button.png

-    You can change the name if you want, but this is not necessary as this version of Flower will be yours and will sit inside your own repositories.
+    You can change the name if you want, but this is not necessary as this version of Flower will be yours and will sit inside your own account (i.e., in your own list of repositories).
     Once created, you should see on the top left corner that you are looking at your own version of Flower.

     .. image:: _static/fork_link.png

 3. **Cloning your forked repository**
     The next step is to download the forked repository on your machine to be able to make changes to it.
-    On your forked repository page, you should first click on the `Code` button on the right, this will give you the ability to copy the HTTPS link of the repository.
+    On your forked repository page, you should first click on the ``Code`` button on the right, this will give you the ability to copy the HTTPS link of the repository.

     .. image:: _static/cloning_fork.png